LeaderPortfolio

 Early Life

 Theo Roussis was born in Spolaïta, Greece, on May 3, 1954.
-He is of Greek descent and is a Belgian citizen.
-He studied biochemistry at the National & Kapodistrian University of Athens and the University of Seville.
+His parents were olive merchants.
+He studied biochemistry at the University of Athens and the University of Seville in Spain.

 Rise to Success